-- Above left, compound leaves (a group of leaflets joined by a stalk to a woody stem), 12 to 14 inches long with nine to 25 leaflets; each leaflet is three to five inches longs with toothed margins.
+- Above left, black walnut leaves are compound leaves (a group of leaflets joined by a stalk to a woody stem), 12 to 14 inches long with nine to 25 leaflets; each leaflet is three to five inches longs with toothed margins.

 - Above right, the overall lighter, yellow-green leaf color of black walnut makes it fairly distinguishable from the darker green foliage of our oaks and hickories.
 The invasive tree species, tree-of-heaven, is oftentimes mistaken for a walnut tree.
 But, it does not have the chocolate brown inner bark color of walnut.

 Symptoms are not visible until several years after initial attack by walnut twig beetles and may appear on several trees in an area.